acc1729/anethaathira/docs/bluemage.md

 You magically emit psychic energy in a 60-foot cone.
 Each creature in that area must succeed on an Intelligence saving throw or take 4d8 + your Intelligence modifier psychic damage, and be stunned for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
+You can't do so again until you finish a long rest.

 ## Aberration IV